milosvukmirovic/create-ubuntu-k8s-node-with-kubeadm/README.md

-# Collection of scripts for preparing and initializing Ubuntu systems as nodes in kubeadm created K8S cluster
+# (WIP) Collection of scripts for preparing and initializing Ubuntu systems as nodes in kubeadm created K8S cluster

 ## Tasks that scripts should cover: